umontreal-simul/latticetester/README.md

 # LatticeTester
 _A software package for testing the uniformity of integral lattices in the real space_

-*LatticeTester* is a C++ software library and tool to compute theoretical measures of uniformity (figures of merit) for lattices in the \f$t\f$-dimensional real space \f$\mathbb{R}^t\f$.
-Such lattices contain \f$\mathbb{Z}^t\f$ as a sublattice or are contained in \f$\mathbb{Z}^t\f$, and are encountered for example in quasi-Monte Carlo integration (by lattice rules) and in the analysis of uniform random number generators based on linear recurrences modulo a large integer.

-Measures of uniformity include:
-- the length of the shortest non-zero vector in the lattice or in its dual lattice (the spectral test),
-- the Beyer ratio,
-- the \f$\mathcal{P}_\alpha\f$ test,
-- as well as figures of merit that take normalized versions of these measures over projections of the lattice on subsets of the \f$t\f$ coordinates, and then take a weighted sum or the worst-case over the class of considered projections.

-*LatticeTester* is used in particular in the *LatNet Builder* and *LatMRG* software tools, designed to construct and analyze lattice rules and linear generators.

 ## Compiling

 ### Software Dependencies